jsimms22/Beowulf-Pi-Cluster-Build/README.md

+# Beowulf-style MPI Cluster on Raspberry Pi Using Ubuntu 22.04 LTS

 This outlines my process in setting a 4-node Beowulf-style Cluster with Raspberry Pi 4s (2Gb).

 Decide on a implementation of the MPI standard: MPICH or OpenMPI